DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Datasets and Evaluation Benchmark

 \subsubsection{Customized-Overlay}

-We find that the simple concatenating strategy led to several limitations.
-First, not all audio events can be connected smoothly, which may leave blank space.
-Second, audio created solely by concatenation often sounds unnatural, failing to accurately reproduce user-provided reference content, thus not effectively reflecting realistic scenarios.
-To guide the model with more realistic cases, we develop a second version of the customized dataset, called Customized-Overlay dataset, by mimicing real-world scenarios.
-Specifically, for each audio sample, we take a $10$-second audio clip as the base waveform and randomly select two shorter clips~(less than $5$ seconds) as the ``front'' and ``back'' audio clips.
-The target audio clip is then generated by adding the ``front'' and ``back'' audio events into the base waveform.
-We remix the waveform of extended clips and base clips under a random signal to noise ratio (SNR) between -15 and 15 dB.
+We found that the simple concatenating strategy led to several limitations.
+First, not all audio events can be connected smoothly, which may leave a large blank space in the synthesized waveforms.
+Second, audio created solely by concatenation often sounds unnatural, failing to accurately reproduce user-provided reference contents, and thereby not reflecting realistic scenarios.
+To guide the model with more realistic cases, we develop a second version of the customized dataset, called Customized-Overlay dataset.
+Specifically, for each audio sample, we take a $10$-second audio clip as the base waveform and randomly select two shorter clips~(less than $5$ seconds) as the ``preceding'' and ``following'' audio clips.
+The target audio clip is then generated by adding the ``preceding'' and ``following'' audio events into the base waveform.
+Then, we remix the waveform of two extended clips and the base clips under a random signal to noise ratio (SNR) between -15 and 15 dB.
 The captioning strategy is similar to the approach we apply in the Customized-Concatenation dataset.
 We generated $146,481$ pairs for training and $200$ pairs for testing in the Customized-Overlay dataset.